deargle/deargle.github.io/_security_assignments/lab_password_cracking.md

     * `hydra` is the password cracking tool to execute
     * `-V` means verbose, and will show you the username and password combination being attempted
     * `-l istheory` sets “istheory” as the login name.
 Note: that’s a lowercase ‘L.’
-    * `-P rockyou.txt` is the password dictionary file to use.
+    * `-P /usr/share/wordlists/rockyou.txt.gz` is the password dictionary file to use.
     * `https-get` means a GET request over HTTPS.
 Note that Hydra supports many protocols (e.g., ftp, ssh).
     * `is.theorizeit.org/auth/` is the password-protected URL to be accessed.